DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 ![CloudCakes iOS vs Android Comparisson](http://cdn.auth0.com/blog/xamarin/cloudcakes-ui-comparisson.png)

 Today, we were able to build a cross-platform app that works on both Android and iOS.
 The app adopted the design language of it's target platform and behaved as a native app.
 The end user would not be able to tell that our app was built with C# instead of Objective-C or Java.
-Furthermore, implemented Auth0 authentication through the API allowed us total control of the UI.
+Furthermore, we've impelemented Xamarin authentication with the Auth0 RESTful API which gave us total control of the UI.
 Xamarin allowed us to build the app without knowing how the Android or iOS runtime worked and showcased how hybrid app development may be viable option for your apps.

 To close out the tutorial, we've created an infographic that highlights the strengths of native, hybrid and responsive web development.
 Native and responsive web have clear strengths and weaknesses while hybrid app development seems to be the best of both worlds.
 A word of caution though, the popular phrase *"jack of all trades, master of none"* tends to apply to hybrid apps so consider all of your requirements before selecting a platform to build your mobile applications on.